Outburn-IL/foob-docs/configuration.md

 ![Alt text](img/production-settings.png)
 * Click the `Apply` button to save changes

-Other important components of the production are `FumeBusinessService`, `FumeTransformOperation` and `FumeStoreOperation` which are included in the IRIS FUME Plugin distribution.
+Other essential production components are `FumeBusinessService`, `FumeTransformOperation` and `FumeStoreOperation`, which are included in the IRIS FUME Plugin distribution.

 ### FumeBusinessService component

 This component is responsible for receiving and processing incoming data in HL7 v2, CSV, and JSON formats.

 The component exposes a specific TCP port, which is specified in the settings of this component, and works as a HTTP/REST web service.
-The number of instances of components of the FumeBusinessService class can be any, but it is important that each component should listen a dedicated TCP-port to avoid conflicts.
+The number of instances of components of the FumeBusinessService class can be any, but it is important that each component should listen a dedicated TCP port to avoid conflicts.
 Also, the TCP-port should not be blocked by a firewall.

-The component handles HTTP requests which Content-Type header contains one of the following values:
+The component handles HTTP requests in which the Content-Type header contains one of the following values:

 * `x-application/hl7-v2+er7` - if a message in HL7 v2 format should be processed
 * `application/json`, `text/json` - if a message in JSON format should be processed